 Each householder was required to complete a census schedule giving the address of the household, the names, ages, sex, occupations and places of birth of each individual residing in his or her accommodation.

 In 1851, householders were asked to give more precise details of the places of birth of each resident, to state their relationship to him or her, marital status and the nature of any disabilities from which they may have suffered.

 The enumerator then collected the census schedules and these were copied into census enumerators' books.
 The way these are grouped may mean that a road is split over several folios with other streets in between.
 In this case the street indexes should list a series of folio references.

-Although the original census schedules were destroyed many years ago, the books were kept and eventually moved to the PRO archive.
+Although the original census schedules were destroyed many years ago, the books for England and Wales were kept and eventually moved to the PRO archive.
 The books were then filmed in 1970 to prevent the increasing usage from destroying these fragile records.

 You may find the odd torn or mutilated page but in general the records have survived in remarkable condition considering the heavy usage they have had.

 The Great Exhibition was opened by Queen Victoria on the 1st of May at The Crystal Palace in London's Hyde Park.
 It was conceived by Victoria's German husband, Albert, to symbolize the industrial, military and economic superiority of Great Britain and to promote the advancement of industry and science.

 Queen Victoria opens the Great Exhibition